hanrichard/Notebook/aws/aws learning doc/vpc.md

 - starts at 5Gps and scale to 45Gps
 - no need to patch
 - not associate with secutiy group
-- auto get a public ip
+- auto assign a public ip
 - update route table

 ### nacl
 - it goes before security group
-- auto comes with default NACL, and allow all inbound/outbound traffic
+- auto comes with default NACL, and it allows all inbound/outbound traffic !!!
 - custom NACL, but denies all inbound/outbound
 - subnet goes with default NACL if not defined
 - block ips by NACL, not security group
 - NACL can have multi sub